hallard/Denky-D4/README.md

 Then you can add Teleinfo driver (this one as example) into a file named `teleinfo.be`

 This is just an example please fill it to your needs.
-This one display Total `EAST` index, `URMS1` and `IRMS1` on wab interface
+This one display Total `EAST` index, `URMS1` and `IRMS1` on web interface

 ```python